We offer a one-on-one assessment and upfront legal advice session with one of our lawyers.

 We will happily answer your questions and help you avoid misinformation, so you feel greater clarity and confidence moving forward.

-Once scheduled, your Assessment is a one-time, same-day experience.
-It is a stand-alone service.
 You do not need to hire us to represent you to have an Assessment.
 To keep things simple, our Assessment is a flat fee.

 Our Balbi Assessment also works well as a second opinion, if you already have a lawyer.
 Talking your matter over with us can help put your mind at ease or give you other ideas on how to resolve your issues.